Prosecutors seek trial for former Atlantia execs over 2018 bridge collapse - sources | Law-Order

 Prosecutors seek trial for former Atlantia execs over 2018 bridge collapse - sources

-Italian prosecutors investigating the deadly collapse of a bridge in 2018 have asked for 59 defendants, including former Atlantia CEO Giovanni Castellucci, to be sent for trial, two judicial sources told Reuters.
+Italian prosecutors investigating the deadly collapse of a bridge in 2018 have asked for 59 people, including former Atlantia CEO Giovanni Castellucci, to be sent for trial, two judicial sources told Reuters.

 - Country: